sbrannen/spring-framework/README - GraalVM Testing.txt

 1. Download and install the Java 8 version of GraalVM CE along with the `native-image` tool.

-2. Execute the following command.
+2. Execute the `testInNativeImage` task for a given module.
+For example, for `spring-core` execute the following command.

-../gradlew --offline --no-build-cache -DnativeImageTesting=true clean testInNativeImage
+./gradlew --offline --no-build-cache -DnativeImageTesting=true :spring-core:clean :spring-core:testInNativeImage

 ==========================================================================================
 === Detailed Instructions